GpuZelenograd/GpuZelenograd.github.io/NVIDIA.md

 ### [<big><big>**🐧Linux&nbsp;**</big></big> 4MB tar.xz, GTX <i>645</i>-780Ti](https://gpuzelenograd.github.io/releases/Linux_old_nvidia_artifacts-2022.12.tar.xz)

 <br/>
-Old NVIDIA artifacts utility works with Fermi, Kepler and GTX750Ti gpus.
-It can fix some  artifacting GPUs by disabling malfunctioning GPU parts.
+Old NVIDIA artifacts utility works with Fermi, Kepler and 750Ti gpus.
+It can fix some  artifacting GPUs by flashing VBIOS that disable malfunctioning GPU parts.
 Fixed GPUS can be used in any computer.
-GTX Titan 6GB Kepler is also supported
+GTX Titan 6GB is also supported
 <br/>
 <br/>
 [Changelog and misc downloads](#changelog)